glycoinfo/glic-old/software/index.md

 </table>

 <h3>2-3.
 GlycoDigest</h3>
-GlycoDigest is a tool that simulates the action of exoglycosidases on released oligosaccharides.
-It has been developed to assist glycobiologists design mixtures of exoglycosidases that can be used to guide the precise determination of glycan structures.<br>
+<p>GlycoDigest is a tool that simulates the action of exoglycosidases on released oligosaccharides.
+It has been developed to assist glycobiologists design mixtures of exoglycosidases that can be used to guide the precise determination of glycan structures.</p>
 <table>
 <tr>
 <td><strong>Processed data</strong></td>